sudo0x18/AgileGrabber/README.md

 </div>

-<h3 align="center">AgileGrabber is a multi threaded port scanner made with python and nmap to make scanning faster.</h3>
+<h3 align="center">AgileGrabber is a multi cored and multi threaded port scanner made with python and nmap to make scanning faster.</h3>

 ## Installation 🧑‍🔧​